stargate/stargate/DEV_GUIDE.md

   When this extension is active, it will automatically inject test method parameters of type `StargateConnectionInfo` and `StargateEnvironmentInfo`.

-Integration tests that do not need Stargate nodes (e.g. `CassandraPersistenceIT`) can use only the `ExternalStorage` extension by having the `@ExtendWith(ExternalStorage.class)` annotation either directly on the test class or on one of its super-classes.
+Integration tests that do not need Stargate nodes (e.g. `Cassandra40PersistenceIT`) can use only the `ExternalStorage` extension by having the `@ExtendWith(ExternalStorage.class)` annotation either directly on the test class or on one of its super-classes.